Dan503/Swordion/README.md

 Available gutter classes can be edited in the grid config file.

 ###Adding borders to cells with gutters

+(feature creates white borders instead of transparent gutters in IE8)

 The grid cells use border instead of margin to create the gutters.
 This is due to border being able to fit within the overall width of it's container.
 Margin does not have that ability so using margin causes havoc for the widths of the columns.